cossacklabs/product-docs/acra/security-controls/security-logging-and-events/audit-logging.md

 It is designed to prevent unnoticable tampering of log messages and log files of the mentioned services.
 Cryptographic design is based on state-of-the-art [scientific work](https://eprint.iacr.org/2008/185.pdf), where the two cryptographic schemes (based on symmetric / asymmetric keys) of secure logging functionality are described.

 We have chosen a scheme that is based on symmetric keys according to the following reasons: 1) high performance; 2) simple and boring cryptographic design.
+Acra uses HMAC-SHA256 to calculate log signatures.

 Secure logging consists of two parts: **service** that produce secured logs (AcraServer, AcraTranslator and AcraConnector) and **verifier** ([acra-log-verifier](/acra/configuring-maintaining/general-configuration/acra-log-verifier) that checks and validates dump of logs.